Pakistan Cricket Board: Domestic cricket

 The structure of domestic cricket in Pakistan at the highest level has changed many times since 1947 with the latest restructure being enforced in 2019.
 Previously domestic cricket operated with departmental, city and regional teams - a set up encouraged by Abdul Hafeez Kardar.
-Since 1947, the domestic first class cricket system has varied considerably per year with teams ranging from 7 to 26 and tournament matches operating under different formats (often changes occurred every year).
+Since 1947, the domestic first class cricket system has varied considerably each year with teams ranging from 7 to 26 and tournament matches operating under different formats (often changes occurred every year).
 With the advent of domestic List A and T20 forms of cricket in the 1970s and 2000s, there has been no consistent set up (as has been noted for first class cricket in Pakistan).
 Historically, school and club cricket has also suffered due to inconsistencies in top tier domestic cricket.
 The consistent changes in the domestic structure and the gradual introduction of departmental teams was encouraged as it provided permanent jobs to players.
 Matches were rarely televised due to lack of quality cricket and lack of interest in departmental cricket.
 This inconsistent system was widely criticised on the basis of low quality cricket and reduced competition.

 In 2019, six regional teams were created on provincial lines.
 The teams would compete in the principal competitions in all three formats of the game.
 The competitions are: